mstksg/inCode/copy/entries/machines-1.md

 Huh.
 Interesting!

-Actually, if we think about it...`scanl op init` behaves *exactly the same* as `testAuto_ auto`.  `testAuto_` is some sort of "mapper"...but *with memory*
---- just like `scanl op init`!
+Actually, if we think about it...any `scanl op init` behaves *exactly the same* as a `testAuto_ auto`, for some value of `auto`.  `testAuto_` is some sort of "mapper"...but *with memory* --- just like `scanl op init`!

 Isn't this what we said that Auto was?
 A function with memory?
 Is an `Auto a b` equivalent to a `(b -> a -> b)` + `b` combination?
 Are all Autos equivalent to a scan of some sort?
-We see that every `scanl op init` be recreated with a proper Auto `testAuto_ auto`.
+We see that every `scanl op init` be recreated with a corresponding `auto` in `testAuto_ auto`.
 But can every `testAuto_ auto` be recreated with a proper choice of `op` and `init` in `scanl op init`?

 Consider the curious fact we mentioned before.
 In an `Auto a b`, the type of the state is not mentioned and is possibly dynamic.
 A `scanl op init` also involves only two types, `a` and `b`.
-Where is the type of the state here?
+Where is the type of the state in `scanl op init`?
 Is it fixed, or is it free like for Autos?

 I'll leave these questions to you, the reader.
+Leave an answer in the comments if you want!
 </aside>

 "Function Things"